Recycling requires smart action and team players

 UPM Raflatac RW85C: This is an innovative wash-off label adhesive, which enables the label to wash off in the PET recycling process, and therefore a clean PET flake can be recycled and is usable in manufacturing new PET plastics.

 If you would like to hear more about our sustainable solutions of product ranges, get in touch!
-I am more than happy to help you in your labeling needs.
+I am more than happy to help you with your labeling needs.
 Let’s find out together what UPM Raflatac can offer for you and your company in order to increase sustainability in labeling and packaging!